bnb-chain/bnb-chain.github.io/docs/wallets/tutorial/BSCimToken.md

 4. Apple users can use the App Store.
 Here as well, please double check the app developer being IMTOKEN PTE.LTD.
 Be aware of scam apps.
 ![img](assets/10.png)

-## How to create an imToken identity wallet?
+## How to Create an imToken Identity Wallet?
 1. Open imToken, click "Create Identity" and click to agree to the terms of service.

 2. Fill in your identity name and wallet password.
 Next, click "Create", copy the backup mnemonic phrase with pen and paper and keep it in a safe place.
 Confirm the mnemonic words in order again and click "Next" to successfully create a wallet.